denosf16/SoccerProjects/README.md

 ### Prerequisites

-Before running the project, you’ll need:
+Before running the project, youâ€™ll need:

 1. **Python 3.x**: The project uses Python 3.x for data fetching, cleaning, and SQL interaction.
 2. **Required Python Libraries**: